polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

   provide insights into whether this process should be performed before the deployment of Sassafras and the steps involved.

-- **Sharing with Parachains**: Considering the complexity of the ceremony, we must understand whether the SRS is shared with parachains or maintained independently.
+- **Sharing with Para-chains**: Considering the complexity of the ceremony, we must understand whether the SRS is shared with para-chains or maintained independently.

 ### 12.4.
 Anonymous Submission of Tickets.